 One of the main tenants of pro wrestling is that the audience should ideally be emotionally involved with the events in the ring.
 While this can be accomplished in just one match, the longer a rivalry goes on and the more heated it grows, the bigger the emotional resonance with the audience and fans.

-Here are ten pro wrestling rivalries so good, they became legendary.
+Here, we analyze ten such pro wrestling rivalries that were so good, they became legendary.